haifengl/bigdata/README.md

 ### Replic Set

-High availability is achieved in MongoDb via Replica Set, which provides data redundancy across multiple physical servers, including a single primary as well as multiple secondaries that replicate the primary’s oplog and apply the operations to their data sets.
+High availability is achieved in MongoDB via Replica Set, which provides data redundancy across multiple physical servers, including a single primary as well as multiple secondaries that replicate the primary’s oplog and apply the operations to their data sets.
 The primary accepts